 3. My Darling Duke (Sinful Wallflowers)

 This has got a lot of hype on Book Tube.
 The story is about Kitty Danvers.
 She is desperate for marriage to support her family and help her sister get a better match.
-So she concocts a plan in her head along with her friends.
+So, she concocts a plan in her head along with her friends.
 In this book, five friends are all wallflowers and want to marry.
-They’ve been in the season for a few years, and they want to marry.
+They’ve been in the season for a few years and want to marry.

 So Kitty sends a betrothal announcement to a paper saying that she is engaged to the reclusive Duke Thornton, and he has not been seen in society for ten years.
 She thinks it’s a perfect plan because no one’s seen him.
 Alexander Duke Horton hears of this news, and he is so intrigued.
 So he takes it upon himself to go to a ball in London to find out who Kitty is.

-Once he meets Kitty, he decides that he will go along with the engagement as long as she agrees to come back to Scotland with him and spend some time with him alone.
-It is where things get interesting because they have this push and pull.
-Alexander is so stubborn, but he is falling for Kitty.
-So their chemistry was amazing.
+Once he meets Kitty, he decides to proceed with the engagement as long as she agrees to return to Scotland and spend some time alone.
+This is where things get interesting because they have this push-pull.
+Alexander is so stubborn, but he is falling for Kitty, so their chemistry is amazing.

 Author: Stacy Reid